jianxiaoguo/website/content/en/docs/installing-workflow/configuring-object-storage.md

 weight: 4
 ---

-Drycc Workflow ships with [Storage][storage] by default, which provides in-cluster.
+Drycc Workflow ships with [Storage][storage] by default, which provides in-cluster storage.

 ## Configuring off-cluster Object Storage

 Every component that relies on object storage uses two inputs for configuration:

 1. Access credentials stored as a Kubernetes secret.
-2. You must use object storage services that are compatible with S3 API.
+2. You must use object storage services that are compatible with the S3 API.

-The helm chart for Drycc Workflow can be easily configured to connect Workflow components to off-cluster object storage.
-Drycc Workflow currently supports Google Compute Storage, Amazon S3, [Azure Blob Storage][] and OpenStack Swift Storage.
+The Helm chart for Drycc Workflow can be easily configured to connect Workflow components to off-cluster object storage.
+Drycc Workflow currently supports Google Cloud Storage, Amazon S3, [Azure Blob Storage][], and OpenStack Swift Storage.

 ### Step 1: Create storage buckets

 Create storage buckets for each of the Workflow subsystems: `builder` and `registry`.

-Depending on your chosen object storage you may need to provide globally unique bucket names.
+Depending on your chosen object storage, you may need to provide globally unique bucket names.
 If you are using S3, use hyphens instead of periods in the bucket names.
-Using periods in the bucket name will cause an [ssl certificate validation issue with S3](https://forums.aws.amazon.com/thread.jspa?threadID=105357).
+Using periods in the bucket name will cause an [SSL certificate validation issue with S3](https://forums.aws.amazon.com/thread.jspa?threadID=105357).

 If you provide credentials with sufficient access to the underlying storage, Workflow components will create the buckets if they do not exist.